Jamesfryer1998/BrainTumourDetection/README.md

 cd final_model <br>
 python final_model_run.py

-This will train the CNN on the larger dataset and save the results in the results folder.
+This will train the CNN on the larger and small dataset wiht the optimial hyperparameters and display the results.

 # Datasets
 The datasets used in this project are not included in this repository due to their large size.
 However, they can be downloaded from the following sources: